malloydata/malloy/docs/_src/visualizations/dashboards.md

 ## Render shows results as a Table
-By default, the renderer shows tablular results are rendered as tables.
+By default, the renderer shows tabular results are rendered as tables.
 ```malloy
 --! {"isRunnable": true, "showAs":"html", "runMode": "auto", "isPaginationEnabled": true, "source": "/inline/airports_mini.malloy"}
 query: airports->by_state_and_county